-The Complainant provided evidence that the website available under the disputed domain name has been identified as a dangerous website by Google Safe Browsing and showed a warning to users when they attempted to navigate to the website and that the disputed domain name does not resolve to an active website.
+The Complainant provided evidence that the disputed domain name resolves to a website with a Wordpress template bearing the BFORBANK trademark that does not appear to be an active website.
+The site also states that it is a "sample page".
 It has been held by prior panels that in circumstances such as the present case the passive holding of the disputed domain name is sufficient evidence of bad faith.
 (See Telstra Corporation Limited. v.
 Nuclear Marshmallows, WIPO Case No. D2000-0003; Intesa Sanpaolo S.p.A. v.
 Kara Turner, WIPO Case No. D2018-0639; WIPO Overview 3.0, section 3.3).

-Further, the disputed domain name incorporates a typosquatting variation of the Complainant's INTESA mark which the Panel finds is an attempt by the Respondent to confuse and/or mislead Internet users seeking or expecting the Complainant involving the addition of the letter "s" to the mark.
+Further, the disputed domain name incorporates a typosquatting variation of the Complainant's BFORBANK mark which the Panel finds is an attempt by the Respondent to confuse and/or mislead Internet users seeking or expecting the Complainant.
 Previous UDRP panels ruled that in such circumstances "a likelihood of confusion is presumed, and such confusion will inevitably result in the diversion of Internet traffic from the Complainant's site to the Respondent's site" (see Edmunds.com, Inc v.
 Triple E Holdings Limited, WIPO Case No. D2006-1095).
-To this end, prior UDRP panels have established that attracting Internet traffic by using a domain name that is identical or confusingly similar to create a likelihood of confusion with a registered trademark may be evidence of bad faith under paragraph 4(b)(iv) of the Policy.
-Further, the Complainant has submitted evidence which shows that the Respondent registered the disputed domain name long after the Complainant registered the INTESA trademark.
-Given the evidence presented to the Panel, the Panel finds that it is highly likely that the Respondent was aware of the Complainant and its INTESA trademark at the time of registering the disputed domain name and specifically targeted the Complainant and its goodwill.
+To this end, prior UDRP panels have established that attracting Internet traffic by using a domain name that is identical or confusingly similar to create a likelihood of confusion with a registered trademark may be evidence of bad faith under the Policy.
+Further, the Complainant has submitted evidence which shows that the Respondent registered the disputed domain name long after the Complainant registered the BFORBANK trademark.
+Given the evidence presented to the Panel, the Panel finds that it is highly likely that the Respondent was aware of the Complainant and its BFORBANK trademark at the time of registering the disputed domain name and specifically targeted the Complainant and its goodwill.